marinburginlab/olfactionGLM/README.md

 ```

 % Indicate neuron fit file to plot:
-fnNeuronFit='piriformData_modelFit/fit_Neuron/fit_Neuron01_OLISM.mat'; % For neuron 1 of this dataset, the model selected is the model containing OLISM variables
+fnNeuronFit='test dataset/piriformData_modelFit/fit_Neuron/fit_Neuron01_OLISM.mat'; % For neuron 1 of this dataset, the model selected is the model containing OLISM variables
 includeHP=0; % Do not include history or population-coupling kernels
 plotFlag=[1 0]; %
 wKern=getKernels(fnNeuronFit,includeHP,plotFlag);